 Early History of the Hobend family

-Another 67 words (5 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Hobend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hobend research.
+Another 34 words (2 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Hobend History in all our PDF Extended History products and printed products wherever possible.

 Hobend Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Hobend has appeared include Hobbins, Hobbin, Hobbis, Hobbiss, Hoben and others.